The Motley Crue final tour is underway, spanning 72 shows in North America running through late November. Check out all the stops here.

 Motley Crue as model citizens?
 Hardly.
 Harmless except to themselves ?
 Certainly not to the friends and family of Hanoi Rocks drummer Nicholas “Razzle”Dingby, who paid with his life for riding with Vince Neil in 1985; or to Tommy Lee ex-wife Pamela Anderson, who was kicked by Lee while she held their infant son (Lee did four months in jail for assault ); nor harmless to the family of 4 year-old Daniel Karven-Veres, who drowned in Lee’s pool during a June 2001 birthday party.

 Essential to the evolution of rock music?
 Probably.
 It’s arguable that without Motley Crue and Guns’n’Roses, grunge bands including Nirvana, Pearl Jam, and Soundgarden would not have had a reason to exist, or at least not in the same rock binge-and-purge role.
 Likable funny guys?
 You bet, in that same lovable way that while you scratch a puppy’s ear it pees on your shoe.
-You’ll see when you listen to Nikki Sixx and Vince Neil with me this week In The Studio. -Redbeard
+You’ll see when you listen to Nikki Sixx and Vince Neil with me In The Studio. -Redbeard